-Require supplier factories to undergo independent inspections by qualified fire, building and electrical safety engineers, the results of which would be made publicly available.
-For many factories, this would be the first time that a qualified safety expert had ever set foot inside the building;

-- Require suppliers to implement all necessary corrective actions to address the hazards identified by the inspectors, and do so by specific deadlines.
-Accord engineers would carry out regular follow-up inspections to ensure that repairs were done correctly and maintained over time; - Provide financial support, in the form of increased prices, low-cost loans, or direct payments for renovations to allow factories to be able to afford to make the repairs necessary to operate safely; - Maintain a consistent sourcing volume from suppliers for the duration of the 5-year agreement; - Remove existing and future orders from suppliers that refused to address safety violations identified by Accord inspectors.
-Such economic consequences for non-compliance are critical to enforcement of the agreement at the factory level; - Require suppliers to provide access for worker representatives to train workers about occupational safety and labor rights.
+- Require supplier factories to undergo independent inspections by qualified fire, building and electrical safety engineers, the results of which would be made publicly available.
+For many factories, this would be the first time that a qualified safety expert had ever set foot inside the building; - Require suppliers to implement all necessary corrective actions to address the hazards identified by the inspectors, and do so by specific deadlines.
+Accord engineers would carry out regular follow-up inspections to ensure that repairs were done correctly and maintained over time; - Provide financial support, in the form of increased prices, low-cost loans, or direct payments for renovations to allow factories to be able to afford to make the repairs necessary to operate safely; - Maintain a long-term sourcing relationship with Bangladesh; - Terminate business relations with suppliers that refused to address safety violations identified by Accord inspectors.
+Such economic consequences for non-compliance are critical to enforcement of the agreement at the factory level; - Require suppliers to provide access for independent trainers on occupational safety and labor rights.
 The program also provides for an independent complaint mechanism through which workers can alert the Accord about potential safety violations without fear of reprisal; and - Unlike existing multi-stakeholder initiatives and corporate social responsibility programs, the Accord is a legally binding and enforceable agreement, in which brands are obligated to implement their commitments under the program.
 The program is governed by a 7-member Steering Committee, made up of 3 brand representatives, 3 union representatives, and a neutral chairperson appointed by the International Labor Organization (ILO).
-Regular reports of the program's progress, as well as a list of covered factories and inspection report, are available on the Accord's website.
+Regular reports of the program's progress, as well as a list of covered factories and inspection reports, are available on the Accord's website.

 The Accord has had a tremendously positive impact on safety conditions in the Bangladesh garment industry.
 Since its inception in 2013, Accord inspectors have identified more than 122,000 safety violations at covered factories.
-As of the Accord's 4-year anniversary in May 2017, the overall rate of safety hazards identified in the original round of inspections that have been reported or verified as fixed had reached 77%.
-Sixty-five factories had fully remediated all violations and more than 400 factories had completed at least 90% of the required repairs and renovations.
-More than 300 joint labor-management Safety Committees have been created and trained to monitor safety conditions on an ongoing basis and the Accord's complaint mechanism has resolved more than 90 safety complaints from workers and their representatives.
+As of October 2018, the overall rate of safety hazards identified in the original round of inspections that have been reported or verified as fixed had reached 90%.
+More than 470 factories had fully remediated all violations and 934 factories had completed at least 90% of the required repairs and renovations.
+More than 300 joint labor-management Safety Committees have been created and trained to monitor safety conditions on an ongoing basis and the Accord's complaint mechanism has resolved more than 290 safety complaints from workers and their representatives.

-In 2017, the agreement was renewed for an additional three years, with an option for further extension.
+In 2017, the agreement was renewed for an additional three years, with the possibility of expansion in the scope of its work.